 Cabra Castle Hotel, Cavan

 About 1.5 hours outside of Dublin city is Cabra Castle Hotel.
 Set in the Dun a Ri National Forest Park of Cavan, Cabra Castle Hotel is a beautiful boutique Irish castle hotel with only 22 rooms.
 The original Cabra Castle ruins, dating back to 1699, can still be seen by the Wishing Well.
 This Irish castle hotel, as you see it today, dates back to 1808.
-Book a stay at Carba Castle.
+Book a stay at Cabra Castle.

 Waterford Castle Hotel, Waterford